illtron3030/Challenge_21_MERN_BookSearchEngine/README.md

 ## Description:

 This application allows users to search for new books from Google's Book API.
 Users can log in to save the book they would like to purchase, as well as to remove the books from their library.
+I was not able to get it to deployed with Herroku.

 ## Technology: